Do you have leaning fences?

 And, just make sure you’re driving 3-1/2″ exterior-grade screws for proper fastening.
 These extra-long, ceramic-coated screws provide full attachment and long-term weather protection.

-Step #1: Get Fence Upright Again
+Step #1: Get Leaning Fences Upright Again

-Go ahead and force your leaning fence into a vertical position by propping it up with 2×4 braces.
+Then, go ahead and force your leaning fence into a vertical position by propping it up with 2×4 braces.

 Pull down on the 2×4 to create more tension, forcing the fence into a true plumb position.
-Just note that you can scar the face of fence by shifting the prop lumber like this, so watch the surface of your pickets for damage.
+Just note that you can scar the face of fence by shifting the prop lumber like this.
+So watch the surface of your pickets for damage.

 Step #2: Reattach Rails To Firm Posts